Plastic Litter and Waste Reduction Campaign

 People think of plastic bags as being free.
 Instead, they actually cost taxpayers millions every year.

-US EPA estimates that west coast cities spend $13 per resident to keep litter from ending up in our oceans as marine pollution.
-For California, the overall cost to protect our waters from litter is over $412 million each year--with between 8% to 25% attributable to plastic bags alone according to clean up data from San Jose and Los Angeles County.
+NRDC estimates that California cities spend about $11 per resident to keep litter from ending up in our oceans as marine pollution.
+For California, the overall cost to protect our waters from litter is roughly $428 million each year--with between 8% to 25% attributable to plastic bags alone according to clean up data from San Jose and Los Angeles County.

 Additionally, Southern California cities have spent in excess of $1.7 billion in